jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 *Suggestion* writes when you have plans to make a proposal to this project or repository.

 *Suggestion* can be made in the following ways:

-1)Please fill in the title in the form of [SUGGESTION] suggestion content.
+1) Please fill in the title in the form of [SUGGESTION] suggestion content.
 Example :
    - [SUGGESTION] Improvements to the initialization experience
 2) Please add the type of suggestion to the label.
 3) Please describe the suggestion in detail.